Early 20th century bentwood coat and hat hanger with 5 S-shaped hooks

 Coat rack, bentwood hat rack from the early 20th century with 5 S-shaped hooks and a turned ornament.
 All in original condition.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, showcasing admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, and each style had its unique character.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially crucial when searching for a luxurious antique that suits your interior.

 Attributes / Details